FilOzone/filecoin-services-payments/SPEC.md

 Some concepts are a bit tricky and show up throughout the code in subtle ways.
 Once you understand them it makes things easier.

-### Three Core Datastructures
+### Three Core Data Structures

 There are three essential data structures in this contract.
 The [`Account`](#accounts-and-account-settlement), the [`Rail`](#rails-and-rail-settlement) and the [`OperatorApproval`](#operator-approval).
 Accounts hold funds of a particular token associated with a public key.
 They are used for paying and receiving payment.
 Rails are used to track point to point payments between Accounts.
-OperatorApprovals allow an operator contract to setup and modify payments between parties under usage contraints.
+OperatorApprovals allow an operator contract to set up and modify payments between parties under usage constraints.

 A public key identity can have multiple Accounts of different token type.
 Each Account can have multiple operators that it has approved to process payments.
 Each Account can also have multiple outgoing payment rails.
 Each rail represents a different payee.
 There is one operator per rail.
 One operator can manage many rails and each rail can have a different operator.
 To consider the general picture it can be helpful to think of a set of operators per account and a set of rails per operator.